pimutils/vdirsyncer/docs/tutorials/claws-mail.rst

 Click on **Addressbook** => **New vCard**.
 Choose a name for the book.

 Then search for the for the vCard in the folder **~/.contacts/**.
-Click ok, and you we will see your conatcts.
+Click ok, and you we will see your contacts.

 .. note::